Skarsnik/snesclassicstuff/serverstuff/hmod/README.md

-Serverstuff is a weird service whole sole purpose is to allow client to execute commands on the snes classic and also read or write the memory of a processus.
+Serverstuff is a weird service whose sole purpose is to allow a client to :

+- Execute commands on the snes classic, started in a shell so you can use | or >
+- Read or write the memory of a processus.
+- Download and upload files
+- Stream a steamable file (like /dev/input*)
+-
 It's needed to use your SNES classic with software like QUsb2sne